 The Principles of Social Value

-Our approach to measuring social impacts and making decisions is embodied in the Social Value International Principles.
-The first seven explain how to measure and report while the eighth explains how to make decisions based on those measurements
+Our approach to measuring social impacts and making decisions is guided by the Principles of Social Value.
+The first seven explain how to measure and report, while the eighth explains how to make decisions based on those measurements.

 We believe this is the ideal way to measure and create social value.
-There are some frameworks and tools that do some of these to a limited extent or do not adhere to these principles.
+There are some frameworks and tools that apply the Principles well, and some which only apply them to a limited extent.

-For instance, there are approaches that focus on counting the number of people employed as a way of demonstrating promoting local skills and employment.
-But, while counting can be useful, it relates to size and scale, paying little attention to depth, duration, alternative arguments and relative value.
+For instance, there are approaches that focus on counting the number of people employed as a way of demonstrating the promotion of local skills and employment.
+But, while counting can be useful, it relates to size and scale, paying little attention to depth, duration, alternative arguments, and the importance which stakeholders place on the changes they experience.

-This is an extreme example to help emphasise the point and the importance of our assurance work where we review measurement practice and provide developmental feedback on reports, individuals, organisations and processes.
+This example underscores the importance of our assurance work, where we review measurement practices and provide developmental feedback on reports, individuals, organisations, and processes to ensure a more holistic assessment of social value.

 Involve stakeholders